 What Are the Signs & Symptoms of a Retropharyngeal Abscess?

-At first, a retropharyngeal abscess may cause symptoms of a sore throat, such as a fever, pain with swallowing, and tender lymph nodes in the neck.
+At first, a retropharyngeal abscess may cause a sore throat, fever, and tender in the neck.

 Without treatment, symptoms can get worse.
 A child might:

 - refuse to eat or drink because swallowing is painful

 - have a stiff neck and not want to move it because of pain

 - keep their mouth closed tight

 - speak in a hoarse or muffled voice

 A doctor usually can diagnose a retropharyngeal abscess based on symptoms and by examining a child’s mouth, throat, and neck.

 If a retropharyngeal abscess seems likely, the child should see an ear, nose, and throat (ENT) specialist.
 Blood tests, X-rays, or a CT scan can help doctors make the diagnosis.